United Baloch Army

 On 29 May 2015, United Baloch Army (UBA) militants stormed two buses in Mastung district that were in transit from Pishin to Karachi.
 The militants emptied the buses and then shot and killed 22 ethnic Pashtuns.

 United Baloch Army (UBA) also claimed responsibility for attack on the Jaffar Express in Sibi on 8 April 2014.
 The attack claimed the lives of 16 people and wounded 44 others.

 On 16 November 2017, Mehran Marri was arrested at Zurich Airport by Swiss immigration authorities.
 Mehran Marri was placed under a lifetime ban from entry into Switzerland.
 Swiss authorities issued a chargesheet in which they stated that Mehran Marri is the head of United Baloch Army (UBA).
 The chargesheet further stated that "if Marri was to enter Switzerland and work with Brahamdagh Bugti to coordinate terrorist operations, it could jeopardize the internal security of the country".

-In January 2022, The Baloch Republican Army merged with the UBA, to form Baloch Nationalist Army (BNA).
+In January 2022, the Sarbaz Baloch faction of Baloch Republican Army merged with the Sarfraz Bangulzai faction of UBA, to form Baloch Nationalist Army (BNA).
 BRA and UBA also announced their dissolution following the establishment of Baloch Nationalist Army.

+In May 2025, the Mazar Baloch faction of UBA claimed responsibility for burning a mobile tower machinery in Surab.